Nidhee3/task-management/README.md

 # TaskFlow — Task Management System

-A full-stack task management application built as a capstone project over two days.
-Users can create and manage their own tasks.
+A full-stack task management where users can create and manage their own tasks.
 Admins have full control over all tasks and can view all registered users.

 ---